TakenCdosG/chefs/wp-content/plugins/pricing-deals-for-woocommerce/readme.txt

 * Fix - shortcode in-the-loop product messaging
 * Fix - discount and sale price scheduling
 * Fix - fix for variation pricing for variation groups larger than 20, Catalog rules discount
+* Fix - on Users screen
+		Pricing Deals User Tax Free (box) User Transactions are Tax-Free
+		- is now recognized by the system correctly
+		- NB - if the switch is set on, then toggled off, to clear same browser sesion of the setting:
+			- Pricing Deal Settings 'nuke session variables'
+			- log out/log back in to Uswer

 * Enhancement - New Filter to enable Pricing Deals to pick up pricing from other plugins

 		     // *** add to bottom of Theme Functions file